 7. Maple water

-No, maple water is not the same sugary syrup that adorns your pancakes and French toast.
+No, maple water isn’t the same sugary syrup you drizzle over pancakes and French toast.
+(That wouldn’t make for a great low-sugar substitute!)
 In contrast, it is unprocessed maple tree sap that is around 98 percent water and free of additives and preservatives.
 Around 15 calories per 8 oz glass, maple water contains a small amount of sugar that contributes to a refreshingly subtle flavor.
-As one maple water producer explains, “You have to try it.
+As one maple water producer explains, “You have to try it.”
+You could say the same for many of these soda substitutes…

 8. Fruit and herb infusions